natfb/Linguagem-de-progracao-1-ufsc/README.md

+# Learning C in school

-codes that I made learning C in school.
+Codes that I'm making learning C in school.